josbeir/cakephp-docs-md/docs/4/en/tutorials-and-examples/bookmarks/part-two.md

 ```

 This code configures the `logout` action as a public action and implements
 the logout method.
-Now you can visit [Users / logout](users/logout.md) to log out.
+Now you can visit `/users/logout` to log out.
 You should
 then be sent to the login page.

 ## Enabling Registrations